 6. Make a dedicated space for you to work in.
 If you’ve got room, do some rearranging and make a space dedicated to creating your artwork.
 Even so much as having a desk is a great way to get you in the mindset of creation.

 8. Show your work to someone.
-If you’re an artist that’s starting out, or a student fresh out of school, make it your goal to start showing your work to the world.
-This can be in person, or on social media platforms like Instagram, Behance, and even Twitter (where many artists are feeling more and more emboldened to share their work).
+If you’re an artist that’s starting out or a student fresh out of school, make it your goal to start showing your work to the world.
+This can be in person, or on social media platforms like Instagram, Behance, and TikTok.

 9. Look for inspiration offline.
 Scrolling through Instagram can be inspiring, but it can also give you some serious envy of other people’s projects and careers.
 Put down your phone and tablet, close your laptop and look for inspiration offline—whether that’s in a museum, exploring the urban jungle, or going on a hike.
 Notice what catches your eye and think about how it can inspire your work.

-11. Join a Facebook group for people in your industry.
-This is another form of networking, albeit digital, that can help you form meaningful connections from other people in your industry.
+12. Join a Facebook group for people in your industry.
+This is another form of networking, albeit digital, that can help you form meaningful connections with other people in your industry.
 Facebook has thousands of groups for all types of creatives.
-My Modern Met even has a few you can join: Art, Design, Photography, and Drawing Club; Creative Marketplace: Buy & Sell Art; and DIY & Crafts: Ideas and Projects.
+My Modern Met even has one you can join: Art, Design, Photography, and Drawing Club.

-12. Attend a conference.
+13. Attend a conference.
 Conferences can be a financial commitment, but if you can swing them, they are valuable (and fun) opportunities to meet like-minded people, learn the latest techniques, and understand the issues that are affecting your industry.
-(Like networking IRL, this may be difficult to do in person with the current state of the world, but there are virtual options as alternatives for the time being.
-And once we're back to “normal,” take advantage of the opportunity to meet like-minded individuals face-to-face.)